 All Church of England dioceses use the National Society's framework for the Statutory Inspection of Anglican Schools (SIAMS).
 SIAMS focuses on the effect that the Christian ethos of the church school has on the children that attend it.
 The principle objective of a SIAMS inspection is to evaluate the distinctiveness and effectiveness of the school as a church school.

-Our last SIAMS report was in 2013.
-The full report can be viewed on the Church of England website.
+Our last SIAMS report was in January 2019.
+The full report can be viewed on the Church of England website and below.